ni/nimi-python/docs/nidmm/class.rst

                     .. note:: The size of the **Reading_Array** must be at least the size that you specify for the **Array_Size** parameter.

-                actual_number_of_points (int):

-                    Indicates the number of measured values actually retrieved from the DMM.